swc-uiuc/2020-02-06-dc-illinois/index.md

 startdate: 2020-02-06      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
 enddate: 2020-02-07        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
 instructor: ["Lena Bohman","Jessica Holmes","Jenny Drnevich"] # boxed, comma-separated list of instructors' names as strings
-helper: ["Yuanxi Fu","Katie Lee","Hannah Christensen"]     # boxed, comma-separated list of helpers' names
+helper: ["Yuanxi Fu","Ghana Challa","Hannah Christensen"]     # boxed, comma-separated list of helpers' names
 email: ["training@cse.illinois.edu"]    # boxed, comma-separated list of contact email addresses for the host
 collaborative_notes: "http://pad.software-carpentry.org/2020-02-06-dc-illinois"            # optional: URL for the workshop collaborative notes, e.g. an Etherpad or Google Docs document
 eventbrite: "89279408113"          # optional: alphanumeric key for Eventbrite registration, e.g., "1234567890AB" (if Eventbrite is being used)